 An Ellicott City man can spend his jail sentence in a drug/alcohol treatment center after he pleaded guilty to burglaries at a local childcare center and a church, according to the Howard County State’s Attorney’s Office.

-Police identified Webster as a suspect last fall when drug store video surveillance footage showed him using a credit card that had been reported stolen from La Petite Academy.
+when drug store video surveillance footage showed him using a credit card that had been reported stolen from La Petite Academy.

 In Howard County Circuit Court on Thursday, Judge Louis A. Becker III sentenced Webster to 15 years for burglary at La Petite Academy and 10 years for burglary at the church, according to a statement from the State’s Attorney’s Office.
 Webster was also sentenced to five years of supervised probation after his release.